Baselworld 2014: Rolex Introduces New Dials for the Sky-Dweller

 The second new model is in yellow gold with a silver dial (ref.
 326138), and the last is in rose gold with a matching bracelet (326935).

-Prices have yet to be announced, but the current model Sky-Dwellers retail for US$39,550 on strap and between $46,150 and $48,850 on bracelet, so these new additions will cost about the same.
+Prices have yet to be announced, but the current model Sky-Dwellers retail for US$39,550 on strap and between US$46,150 and US$48,850 on bracelet, and these new additions will cost about the same as prior models.

 Back to top.